 The federal philosophy for financial aid administration is that the main responsibility for financing education rests with the student and his/her family.
 Federal aid is available to supplement families’ resources.
+Read below for more information regarding Federal financial aid.
+You can also review our Financial Aid Fact Sheet.

 In order for your eligibility for federal aid to be determined, students and/or parents should complete the Free Application for Federal Student Aid (FAFSA) at fafsa.gov.
 Apply as early as October 1 of each year for the academic year beginning the following fall.
 Since results from FAFSA are often required for institutional aid, it is recommended that ALL students complete the federal application.